-Items 36 to 38 below reflect amounts that have been calculated for tax purposes.
+Items 38 to 40 below reflect amounts that have been calculated for tax purposes.

-36 OPENING STOCK
+38 OPENING STOCK

-Show at the total value of all trading stock on hand at the beginning of the income year or accounting period for which the partnership or trust tax return is being prepared.
-The amount shown by the partnership or trust at the calculated value for income tax purposes under section 70-40, or for STS taxpayers subsection 328-295(1) of the ITAA 1997.
+Show at C the total value of all trading stock on hand at the beginning of the income year or accounting period for which the partnership or trust tax return is being prepared.
+The amount shown by the partnership or trust at C is the calculated value for income tax purposes under section 70-40, or for small business entities using the simplified trading stock rules subsection 328-295(1) of the ITAA 1997.
 The opening value of an item of stock must equal its closing value in the previous year.
-If a taxpayer did not have any trading stock in the previous year, the value of trading stock at the start of the year is zero.
-This might occur in the case of a new business or in the first year a taxpayer has trading stock.
+If you did not have any trading stock in the previous year, the value of trading stock at the start of the year is zero.
+This might occur in the case of a new business or in the first year you have trading stock.